-In considering the substantive merits of these requirements, we believe that one must take into account Congress' apparent intent in imposing the Volcker Rule.
-While the legislative history behind the Volcker Rule is somewhat sparse, we believe that the policy underlying the Volcker Rule is that U.S. banks, U.S. nonbank banks, and foreign branches operating in the U.S. enjoy an implied subsidy by virtue of federal deposit insurance coverage and access to Federal Reserve discount window loans.
+Volcker Rule is that U.S. banks, U.S. nonbank banks, and foreign branches operating in the U.S. enjoy an implied subsidy by virtue of federal deposit insurance and access to Federal Reserve discount window loans.
 As a consequence, these entities play a role in maintaining the stability of the U.S. financial system, and should not then use that government subsidy to engage in, and should be prohibited from, proprietary trading and fund investing activities, both of which were deemed to be risky.
 These activities are also considered to place a financial institution in potential conflicts of interest because such proprietary transactions are, by their nature, self-interested.
-Further, engaging in these transactions may conflict with

-&lt;sup>3 We understand that the Volcker Rule was adopted by Congress largely without any significant debate or discussion.
-The Volcker Rule originated in January 2009, when the Group of Thirty issued a white paper, Financial Reform: A Framework for Financial Stability, containing 18 recommendations for changes in global financial regulation.
-The Group of Thirty, an international consultative group chaired by Paul Volcker (formerly the Chairman of the Board of Governors of the Federal Reserve System and the current chairman of the President's Economic Recovery Advisory Board), includes many former foreign central bankers or treasury executives.
+Further, they may conflict with certain advisory or agency functions in which a banking entity is acting on behalf of a customer.4 by Paul Volcker (formerly the Chairman of the Board of Governors of the Federal Reserve System and the current chairman of the President's Economic Recovery Advisory Board), includes many former foreign central bankers or treasury executives.
 Recommendation 1 of the white paper called for limits on proprietary securities trading and private fund investing activities by large banks, citing the risk of these activities on the stability of the international banking system, as well as the potential for conflicts of interest when a bank trades for its own account.
 At the suggestion of Mr. Volcker, the Volcker Rule was endorsed by President Obama as part of the Administration reform plan in early 2010, and the Volcker Rule was included in the April version of the Senate bill (S. 3217), well after the House of Representatives had passed its version of financial reform legislation in December 2009 (H.R.
 4173).
 S 3217 passed the Senate with little, if any, debate or discussion of the Volcker Rule.
 The Volcker Rule was discussed in the House-Senate Conference Committee proceedings in June 2010, and was amended somewhat in Conference.
 The little legislative history concerning the Volcker Rule stems from the Conference Committee proceedings, or from floor statements by members of Congress before final passage of the legislation in July 2010.